 While Paphos International Airport is quite small, it is, unfortunately, the only airport serving tourists flying into Paphos.
 Get around Paphos is easy and most people find walking around on foot more convenient as the two sections are relatively small.
 However, when going to further areas like in the Troodos Mountains, vehicles are the most preferred form of transport.
 There is a myriad of tourist attractions in Paphos and you can expect your holiday vacation to be full of many interesting things to see and do.
 The Paphos Archaeological Park for example is home to several attractions like House of Theseus and House of Dionysos which are both Roman ruins.

-Tomb of the Kings in Paphos is not the actual place where ancient royalty is buried but it is worthy a visit none the less.
+Tomb of the Kings in Paphos is not the actual place where ancient royalty is buried but it is worth a visit none the less.
 You will find cave out tombs where rich citizens and high ranking officials were buried.
-The tombs have unfortunately been plundered but they used to be awesome tomb complexes depicting life after life.
+The tombs have unfortunately been plundered but they used to be awesome tomb complexes depicting life afterlife.
 Paphos Fort has a great history and used to serve as a prison and a fort during the days.
 Tala Village is a traditional village that is very pretty and welcoming.

 There is a range of great restaurants in the village and you will also enjoy a visit to the beautiful and seemingly inviting Agios Neophytos Monastery.
 The Episkopi Environmental Centre is an interesting, small village with a renowned cliff face and winding streets.
 The environmental center houses displays, films, and a beautiful garden that demonstrates the rich flora and fauna of the locality.